undefinedlabs/opentelemetry-swift/README.md

 #### Adding the dependency

-opentelemetry-swift is designed for Swift 5, the `0.1.0` release requires Swift 5.
+opentelemetry-swift is designed for Swift 5.
 To depend on the  opentelemetry-swift package, you need to declare your dependency in your `Package.swift`:

 ```
 .package(url: "https://github.com/undefinedlabs/opentelemetry-swift", from: "0.1.0"),